 Dr. Scolnick’s clients include venture capital groups, academic institutions, start-up and mid-size biotechnology and pharmaceutical companies, and Fortune 500 companies, who are developing and marketing products in all areas of life sciences, including small molecules, peptides, biologics, diagnostics and devices.

-As a Ph.D. candidate and a post-doctoral fellow at the University of Pennsylvania, Dr. Scolnick acquired extensive experience in the biochemistry, protein chemistry and genetics while cloning and characterizing a novel cell cycle checkpoint gene and characterizing the genetics of neurodegenerative disease in fruit flies.
-In particular, he regularly investigated and characterized genes and proteins using standard molecular biology and protein chemistry techniques.
-While at the University of Pennsylvania, Dr. Scolnick also worked in the area of biochemistry related to the isolation, purification and structural characterization of cellular proteins.
-As an undergraduate he focused on defining the structure and function of anticonvulsants including modeling the drugs to define the areas essential to their activity.
-Dr. Scolnick’s experience also includes synthesis and analytical work at the University of Pennsylvania’s chemistry department as a summer fellow where he assisted in analyzing synthesis and purification techniques involving nanomaterials, such as “Bucky Balls.”
+As a Ph.D. candidate and a post-doctoral fellow at the University of Pennsylvania, Dr. Scolnick acquired extensive experience in biochemistry, protein chemistry and genetics.
+As an undergraduate, Dr. Scolnick’s research concentrated on organic chemistry where he focused on defining the structure and function of anticonvulsants by synthesizing various compounds and having them tested in an animal model.
+Dr. Scolnick’s experience also includes materials science work where he performed synthesis and analytical work at the University of Pennsylvania’s chemistry department as a summer fellow investigating the synthesis and purification techniques involving nanomaterials.
 Dr. Scolnick has also authored eight peer-reviewed scientific articles including one that was published in the journal Nature that described the cloning and characterization of a novel cell cycle gene that has been subsequently found to be intricately involved in the progression of many cancers.